Data Reveals The Most In-demand Soft Skills Among Candidates

 This is especially true in high-growth, startup environments where change is inevitable and businesses rely on talent who can adapt quickly to a changing economy and needs.
 Under Armour’s CEO Kevin Plank has seen the marvel soft skills can do for a company, saying that while hard skills are important, they “can be learned and mastered” quickly, so he’d rather hire for qualities like “ingenuity, passion for technology and strong cultural identifiers."

 If you want a reliable way to screen candidates for soft skills, download the Guide to Screening Candidates: 30 Essential Behavioral Interview Questions.
+Or if you want to upskills your current employees, check out "Master In-Demand Professional Soft Skills" -- a new Lynda.com Learning Path that will teach professionals the most sought after soft skills.
+It’s free for employers to offer to their employees for the next 30 days.

 The results of this analysis represent the world seen through the lens of LinkedIn data.
 It’s influenced by how members choose to use the professional network, which can vary based on professional, social, and regional culture.
 These variances were not accounted for in the analysis.